9 Disasters ALL Wedding and Event Planning Schools Should Prepare You For

 So if something terrible can happen no matter how much you plan, what can you do?
 Well, planning to prevent disasters and planning to resolve them go hand-in-hand.
 If you haven’t encountered these 9 event disasters just yet, you’re lucky!
 But you will, at one point or another, come face-to-face with rocky waters.
-Here’s what your wedding and event planning school should prepare you for!
+Here’s what wedding and event planning schools should prepare you for!

 1. Ruined wedding dress